Medical Biotechnology and

 - Collaboration and/or competition – relationships between different players involved in the drug development process

-Each group will decide on a specific subject on which to focus their paper.
-Please note that the themes above are general and the final paper topic/research question should be more refined and related to study tour visits.
+Please note that the themes above are general and the final topic/research question should be more refined and related to study tour visits.

-It is recommended that you research your visits prior to the study tour to raise the quality of your questions and observations on the trips.
+It is recommended that you research your visits prior to the study tour to raise the quality of your questions and observations at the academic visits.
 More information will be provided prior to Core Course Week.